Metamogul/timestone/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a problem you have found
 title: "[BUG]"
 labels: ''
 assignees: ''